Wall Street isn’t freaking out about Israel and Iran yet. This could change their minds

 (CNN) — Global markets have remained relatively calm amid the escalating tensions between Israel and Iran.
 But that sentiment could quickly shift, according to experts, if the conflict affects the Strait of Hormuz.

-That’s because the Strait of Hormuz, a narrow stretch of water located between the coasts of Iran and Oman, is one of the most critical chokepoints in the world for the flow of oil.
+That’s because the narrow stretch of water located between the coasts of Iran and Oman is one of the most critical chokepoints in the world for the flow of oil.

+Oil prices rose Tuesday as traders monitored potential supply disruptions.
+US oil futures climbed 4.28% to settle at roughly $74.84 per barrel — the highest closing price since January.
+Brent crude, the global benchmark, rose 4.4% to $76.45 per barrel.

-If oil exports are disrupted, or if Iran tries to block the strait, the global oil market could face an existential risk.
+There have so far been no material disruptions to the global flow of oil.
+Yet if oil exports are disrupted, or if Iran tries to block the Strait of Hormuz, the global oil market could face an existential crisis.

 The strait links the Persian Gulf to the open ocean and is a key channel for oil and liquefied natural gas exports from the Middle East to the global market.
 About 20 million barrels of oil flow through the strait each day, according to the US Energy Information Administration.